 Build right the first time with Soil Gas Collector from PDS!

 The world’s scientific community has concluded that there is no safe level of radon gas; therefore, the onus is on building occupants to ensure that the air they breathe is healthy and safe.
 Typically this is done by the homeowner or builder venting radon gas in a safe and effective manner.
-With PDS’ proprietary soil gas collector (SGC), contractors, builders, mitigators, and, most importantly, homeowners can save time, energy, and money by building homes and commercial buildings “radon ready”.
+With PDS’ proprietary soil gas collector mat (SGC), contractors, builders, mitigators, and, most importantly, homeowners can save time, energy, and money by building homes and commercial buildings “radon ready”.
+In the industry, we call it radon ready new construction or RRNC for short.

-Soil gas collector (SGC) is a semi-permeable hard plastic membrane that can withstand tremendous pressure.
+Soil gas collector mat (SGC) is a semi-permeable hard plastic membrane that can withstand tremendous pressure.
 It is placed directly on the “pad” or soil before a concrete foundation is poured.
-When installed properly, the SGC creates an airway that bypasses the interior of the building and allows sub-slab gases (including radon) to vent safely to the outside air.
-Passive systems give radon gas an “easy out”, however, radon can still enter the home through cracks and crevices.
+When installed properly, the SGC mat creates an airway that bypasses the interior of the building and allows sub-slab gases or vapor (including radon) to vent safely to the outside air.
+Passive RRNC systems give radon gas an “easy out”, however, radon can still enter the building through cracks and crevices.
 It is still recommended that builders and homeowners test for radon at least once every two years.
 If a high level is found, attach a qualified radon fan to the system and activate it.
 This will usually bring radon levels down significantly.
-SGC is extremely durable and can withstand work boots, wheelbarrows, and other common building site hazards.
+Soil Gas Collector Mat is extremely durable and can withstand work boots, wheelbarrows, and other common building site hazards (up to 3,000 PSI).

 What makes PDS’ SGC so special?

-PDS’ soil gas collector is manufactured right here in the USA.
-Competitors products are typically ½” thick, but PDS’ SGC is a full 1” thick.
+PDS’ soil gas collector mat is manufactured right here in the USA.
+Competitors products are typically ½” thick, but PDS’ SGC is a full 1” thick (as stipulated in the ASTM International Guidelines).
 This allows for the best sub-slab communication.
+Our 1″ thick mat has the same airflow as 4″ schedule 40 PVC perforated pipe, all while being low profile, making it a perfect fit for RRNC.
+Soil gas collector mat does not need gravel to be effective either, which will significantly cut costs when compared to perforated pipe.

 How do I know how much material I need?

 Great news!
 We’re just a short call away and can quote your project typically the very same day.
-Send us your foundation plans so we can spec the SGC onto the drawings* for your records and send you a price quote at no additional cost!
+You can also fill out THIS FORM and we will email you a quote ASAP*.
 When planning a job yourself, use the guidelines below:

 SGC must run around the entire perimeter of the building.
 It requires a “T-riser” to vent approximately every 2,000 sq ft.
 T-risers often need a nail to keep them in place and SGC requires staples every 2-3 feet, especially if it will be down for a few days before the slab is poured, or it is installed in windy conditions.
 For areas when SGC crosses or connects, there are a variety of connection types and builder preferences vary by region, please visit our products page to see more.